India summer trek gear discussion

 What we provide

-Our camping trips are full-service, with tents, sleeping pads, dining tent, cook tent, all supplies and food, ponies and a fantastic staff and guides provided.
+Our camping trips are full-service, with tents, thin sleeping mat to go under your sleeping mattress (or we can provide a sponge mattress as well), dining tent, cook tent, all supplies and food, ponies and a fantastic staff and guides provided.
 You just need to bring your personal gear and a good spirit.